-In the long-term, I would love to see Dunedin host a new student bar (similar to Ubar) where students ate safe to drink and party in a safe and mediated environment, with attractions like live music and dancing spaces.
+In the long-term, I would love to see Dunedin host a new student bar (similar to U-bar) where students ate safe to drink and party in a safe and mediated environment, with attractions like live music and dancing spaces.
 I believe the lack of student bars pushes students out to the street to party, which increases harmful incidents involving badly built flats being over capacity and students overdosing on drugs and alcohol.
 I am a big supporter of initiatives like Know Your Stuff and Good One.
-During O-Week, I was able to contact tenants of 8 of 12 flats hosting parties and convince each flat to register their party for good one.
-This meant that each flat had a police correspondent get in touch with them to explain the risks of things like upper stories and roofs as settings for parties.
-As far as I have been made aware, there were no significantly negative events during O-week, in terms of harm caused to students by drinking, drugs and partying.
-My current goals are to expand the capabilities of the Are You Okay team to have them involved and on the ground during events like O-Week, Re-O and St. Patrick's Day on Castle Street.
-Having worked with the team during O-Week, I was surprised and delighted to see students really value and utilise the service, including the 'Chill Out Zone', which provided students with a space to just have a sit down and get away from the rush of the party, take a breather.
-My goal to reduce harmful drinking culture is something I plan to really focus on in the coming quarter.
+Having worked with the Are You Okay team during O-Week, I was surprised and delighted to see students really value and utilise the service, including the 'Chill Out Zone', which provided students with a space to just have a sit down and get away from the rush of the party, take a breather.
+The welfare training I set up for clubs' execs went well and will hopefully give execs the tools they need to limit harm from drugs and alcohol when they encounter it.
+I have participated in discussions about student safety and introducing positive party spaces with HOTYF, SSDP, the exec and OUSA, the DCC and Student Support.